wunderflats/validator/README.md

 ### containing(seed)

-Checks if a string or array contains the specified seed.
+Checks if a string or array contains specified seed.

 ### equalTo(value)

 Checks if field is exactly (`===`) equal to a value.

-### beforeDate(date)
+### beforeDate(field)

-Checks if date or valid date string is before a date.
+Checks if date or valid date string is before a date in specified field.

 ### date()